ttu/json-flatfile-datastore/README.md

 collection1st.InsertOne(new { id = "hello" });

 // Data is loaded from the store to the collection and new item is inserted
-// This collection will also have item with id: hello as data is serialied when it is used for the first time collection2nd.InsertOne(new { id = "hello2" });
+// This collection will also have item with id: hello as data is serialized when it is used for the first time collection2nd.InsertOne(new { id = "hello2" });

 // collection1st won't have item with id hello2